oyiptong/chromance-control/chromance_control_plan.md

 - Allocate pixel buffers in the library once; do not allocate per frame.
 - Use per-strip update + show to preserve “one strip failing must not affect others”.
 - Decide + document the DotStar color order constant (`DOTSTAR_BRG`, etc.) based on physical strips; expose as compile-time config if uncertain.
+- Apply the diagnostic brightness cap consistently (use `setBrightness(kDiagnosticBrightness)` or equivalent) at initialization.

 ## 10) Platform Layer: WiFi + OTA (platform/ota.*)